NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/Scanner Remote Control/README.md

 ## Approach and Plan

-1. Define coordinate sytem of scanner
+1. Define coordinate system of scanner
 2. Apply transform to convert from RAS To Scanner Coordinates (LPS)
 3. create needle model and use Volume Reslice Driver module to define a new orientation.
 Send coordinates to simulator